wkumari/draft-wkumari-dnsop-alt-tld/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on September 4, 2015.
+   This Internet-Draft will expire on November 19, 2015.

 Copyright Notice